Heterocyclic amine: Six-membered heterocyclic amines

 The structure of pyridine is similar to that of benzene except that a nitrogen atom replaces one carbon atom.
 Pyridine is used as a flavoring agent.
 The pyridine ring is part of two B vitamins: niacin and pyridoxine.

 Niacin, also called nicotinic acid, is found in most organisms.
 Via metabolism, it becomes nicotinamide adenine dinucleotide NAD, a coenzyme which is involved in oxidation and reduction in metabolic cells.
 A deficiency of niacin leads to a disease called pellagra.

 Pyridoxine or vitamin B6, it becomes a major compound in the metabolism of amino acids.

 Pyrimidine is a heterocyclic amine that contains two nitrogen atoms in an unsaturated six-membered ring.
 An example of a molecule that contains pyrimidine is thiamine, which is also known as vitamin B1.
 Thiamine deficiency produces beriberi.

 Pyrimidine is a component of the nucleobases cytosine, uracil, and thymine.
 The other two nucleobases, adenine and guanine, are also heterocyclic amines called purines; they are composed of a fused pyrimidine and imidazole.

 Heterocyclic amines and cancer

-Some heterocyclic amines (HCAs) found in cooked and especially burned meat are known carcinogens.
+Some HCAs found in cooked and especially burned meat are known carcinogens.
 Research has shown that heterocyclic amine formation in meat occurs at high cooking temperatures.
 Heterocyclic amines are the carcinogenic chemicals formed from the cooking of muscle meats such as beef, lamb, pork, fish and poultry.
 HCAs form when amino acids and creatine (a chemical found in muscles) react at high cooking temperatures.

-The United States National Cancer Institute's Division of Cancer Epidemiology and Genetics found a link between individuals with stomach cancer and the consumption of cooked meat, and other studies for colorectal, pancreatic, and breast cancer is associated with high intakes of well-done, fried, or barbecued meats.
-People who eat medium-well or well-done beef were more than three times as likely to suffer stomach cancer as those who ate rare or medium-rare beef.
-Other sources of protein (milk, eggs, tofu, and organ meats such as liver) have very little or no HCA content naturally or when cooked.
+Colorectal cancer is associated with high intakes of HCAs found in meat cooked at high temperature.

+Six hours of marinating in beer or red wine cut levels of two types of HCA in beef steak by up to 90% compared with unmarinated steak.